IMIO/gha/README.md

 ## deb-build-push-notify

-Build a deb package, push it on on repository and notify on mattermost
+Build a deb package, push it on a repository and optionally notify via a mattermost webhook

 ### Inputs